inputfalken/DynamoDB.SourceGenerator/README.md

 public class Person
 {
-    public string Firstname { get; set; }
+    // Will be included as 'Firstname' in DynamoDB. public string Firstname { get; set; }

+    // Will be included as 'Contact' in DynamoDB.
+    [DynamoDBProperty("Contact")]
     public Contact ContactInfo { get; set; }

+    // Wont be included in DynamoDB.
+    [DynamoDBIgnore]
+    public string FirstNameLowercase => Firstname.ToLower();

     public class Contact
     {